SamuelEarl/samuelearl/src/routes/blog/auth-sveltekit-auth0/+page.svelte.md

 Once you have a tenant created, do the following in the Auth0 Dashboard:

 1. Create a new application.
-(After creating an Auth0 account you will probably do this automatically after creating your tenant.)
-2. Select a platform for your app: Single-Page App
+On the "Getting Started" page click "Create Application".
+2. Give your application a name.
+3. Choose an application type: Single-Page App
-3. Select the technology: JavaScript
+4. Select the technology: JavaScript
-4. In the "Application Settings," set the Allowed Callback URLs, Allowed Web Origins, Allowed Logout URLs to http://localhost:5173 (or whatever URL your app is running on).
+5. In the "Application Settings," set the Allowed Callback URLs, Allowed Web Origins, Allowed Logout URLs to http://localhost:5173 (or whatever URL your app is running on).
 Make sure to save your changes at the bottom of the page.

 NOTE: Eventually you will need to add both your local development URLs and any live URLs for production or staging environments.
 The URLs need to be comma separated.
 For example: